-However, strategies that support a unified data centric, rather than an application centric, approach to FAIR remain a challenge to implement.
-Third party applications need to embrace the concept for it to be effectively adopted.
-In this blog post, we will present how SciBite is supporting enterprise wide FAIR through its centralised ontology management tool CENtree and how we have collaborated with Benchling, a leading provider of cloud R&D solutions for the life science industry, to support mutual customers achieve enterprise FAIR.
+However, strategies that support a unified data-centric, rather than an application-centric, approach to FAIR remain a challenge to implement.
+Third-party applications need to embrace the concept for it to be effectively adopted.
+In this blog post, we will present how SciBite is supporting enterprise-wide FAIR through its centralized ontology management tool CENtree and how we have collaborated with Benchling, a leading provider of cloud R&D solutions for the life science industry, to support mutual customers achieve enterprise FAIR.

-Implementing enterprise FAIR requires a common vocabulary or terminology to be used across the entire organisation.
-Increasingly ontologies are being used for this purpose, with broad support from the scientific community with gold standard public ontologies such as BAO, MedDRA and SNOMED being maintained by the community.
+Implementing enterprise FAIR requires a common vocabulary or terminology to be used across the entire organization.
+Increasingly ontologies are being used for this purpose, with broad support from the scientific community, with gold-standard public ontologies such as BAO, MedDRA, and SNOMED being maintained by the community.
 While these provide a great starting point, they often need to be augmented.
-Additional terms or synonyms may need to be added and bespoke ontologies for proprietary business centric concepts, such as internal product names need to be developed and maintained from scratch.
+Additional terms or synonyms may need to be added, and bespoke ontologies for proprietary business-centric concepts, such as internal product names, need to be developed and maintained from scratch.

 A specific set of requirements are needed from an ontology management tool to allow ontologies to be built, maintained, and deployed at an enterprise level.
 Some of these are captured below:

 These capabilities, along with many more, are captured in CENtree, which explains the tool’s rapid adoption within the market.